Universal Image Immunization against Diffusion-based Image Editing via Semantic Injection: Method

 \subsection{Universal Image Immunization via Semantic Injection}

-Previous image immunization methods primarily focus on image-specific approaches~\citep{raising, semantic, diffguard, advpaint}, where a distinct adversarial perturbation is generated for each source image.
-While effective, these methods incur significant computational overhead to craft each immunized image, as illustrated in Figure~\ref{fig:motivation}(a).
+Previous image immunization methods primarily focus on image-specific approaches~\cite{raising, semantic, diffguard, advpaint}, where a distinct adversarial perturbation is generated for each source image.
+While effective, these methods incur significant computational overhead to craft each immunized image, as illustrated in Figure~\ref{fig:motivation}(b).
 To address this, we propose a universal immunization method that learns a universal adversarial perturbation (UAP) through one-time training, which can then be effortlessly applied to any input at inference.

-Inspired by targeted UAPs in classification~\citep{targeted-uap}, our approach aims to overwrite the original semantics of source images during editing by embedding intended target concepts through an adversarial perturbation.
+Inspired by targeted UAPs in classification~\cite{targeted-uap}, our approach aims to overwrite the original semantics of source images, leading denoiser $\epsilon_\theta$ to refer to the intended target concepts through an adversarial perturbation.
 To this end, we introduce two loss terms for training a single, general-purpose perturbation: the \textit{target semantic injection loss} $\mathcal{L}_{\text{inj}}$, which encourages alignment with the intended target semantics, and the \textit{source semantic suppression loss} $\mathcal{L}_{\text{sup}}$, which discourages retention of the original content.
 The overall optimization objective for training UAPs in our universal immunization framework, based on the two proposed loss terms, $\mathcal{L}_{\text{inj}}$ and $\mathcal{L}_{\text{sup}}$, is defined as follows:

 where $(x,t)\sim \mathcal{D}_p$ denotes an input image and its corresponding text embeddings from the image-prompt pair data distribution.
 Each loss component is described in detail below.